Mallory M. Koenings, Ph.D., RDN

 Prior to joining NIFA, Dr. Koenings specialized in designing and implementing databases for reliable public health data collection and analysis, adapting health education to meet the needs of specific populations via web-delivered interventions and mobile applications, especially young adults and preschool children.
 She has authored publications in journals, such as the American Journal of Lifestyle Medicine, Advances in Nutrition, and the European Journal of Clinical Nutrition.
 Her expertise spans healthy lifestyle behaviors, nutrition, physical activity, stress, alcohol, and sleep, paying special attention to environmental influences on nutrition and health.

 Dr. Koenings has received a number of awards and honors, which include being named an ASN Translational Research Award Competition Finalist, the Institute of Food Safety and Nutrition’s Outstanding Program Specialist Award, and the USDA’s Abraham Lincoln Honor Award.
+Presently, she serves as the Chair-elect of the Society for Nutrition Education and Behavior Higher Education Division and previously served as communications chair.

 Dr. Koenings received a Bachelor of Science degree in Biochemistry, a Bachelor of Science degree in Nutritional Sciences, and a certificate in Environmental Studies from the University of Maryland, College Park.
 She earned her doctoral degree in Nutritional Sciences with an emphasis in the built environment and health behaviors from the University of Wisconsin – Madison.
 She also completed her dietetic internship at West Virginia University.